WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 * Things end up being a tradeoff, with stable sorting usually being less efficient, but sometimes you need the original order preserved.

+##<a id="walkthrough">Walking through an Algorithm Problem</a>

+1. Listen Carefully
+2. Draw an Example
+3. State a Brute Force
+4. Optimize
+5. Walk Through
+6. Implement

+###<a id="walkthroughlisten">Listen Carefully</a>

+Mentally record any _unique_ information in the problem.
+For example:

+* "Given two arrays that are sorted, find..."
+    - Because the data is sorted, the optimal algorithm is different than in an unsorted situation
+* "Design an algorithm to run repeatedly on a server that..."
+    - Run repreatedly is different than run once.
+Maybe you have to cache your data or you can do more precomputation on the initial dataset?

+Ask yourself if you've used all the information in the problem, especially if you get stuck.

+###<a id="walkthroughexample">Draw an Example</a>

+Draw a good example, meaning watch out to:

+* Make an example that is not too small, not too large (most tend to be too small)
+* Needs to be specific - use real numbers or strings
+* Make sure its not a special case

+###<a id="walkthroughbruteforce">State a Brute Force</a>

+After the example, state a brute force answer (even if it's obvious to you).
+It's okay that the initail solution is terrible.
+Explain the space and time complexity, then improve it.
+It's a great starting point for optimizations and it helps you wrap your head around the problem.

+###<a id="walkthroughoptimize">Optimize</a>

+After the brute force algorithm, you'll need to come up with an optimized algorithm.

+* Look for unused information (e.g. if an array was sorted)
+* Use a fresh example - sometimes a new example will unclog your mind or help you see a pattern in the problem
+* Solve it "incorrectly" to see if that gives you any insights to finding the correct solution
+* Make time vs space tradeoffs.
+Sometimes storing extra state can help optimize the runtime
+* Precompute information - e.g. can you reorganize the data (i.e. sort) or compute some values upfront that will help save time in the long run?
+* Use a hash table - these are very common
+* Think about the best conceivable runtime

+###<a id="walkthrough">Walk Through</a>

+After you've gotten an optimal algorithm, don't dive into coding.
+Take a moment to solidify your understanding of the algorithm.

+Whiteboard coding is very slow; same with testing and fixing code.
+Make sure you have code that is close to perfect in the beginning.

+If you don't understand exactly what you're about to write, you'll struggle to code it.
+It will take longer to finish the code and you'll make major errors.

+###<a id="walkthroughimplement">Implement</a>

+When you have an optimal algorithm and know exactly what you're going to write, then go ahead and implement it.
+Start coding on the top left corner, avoid "line creep" (where each line of code is at a slant) and remmber spacing.

+Write beautiful code, meaning:

+* __Modularized code__ - e.g. have function `init_matrix(size)` instead of filling in details
+* __Error checks__ - Add tests or at least add a TODO
+* Use other classes/structs where appropriate (e.g. a list of start and end points could be a two-dimensional array, but probably better as a single list of objects as Class `StartEndPair`) You can fill in the details for that new Class later and will allow you to expand on that dataset.
+* Choose good variable names, not single variable names

+###<a id="walkthroughtest">Test</a>

+Don't submit code in an interview without testing it.

+* Start with a 'conceptual' test - meaning just read and analyze what each line of code does.
+  Does the code do what you think it should do?
+* Weird looking code - double check that weird code
+* Hot spots - Check for the base case in recursive code, integer division, null nodes in binary trees, the start and end of iteration through linked list, etc.
+* Small test cases - Use small test cases like an array of 3 or 4 elements.
+You'll find the same bugs, but faster
+* Special cases - Test your code against null or single element values, extreme cases

+When you find bugs, don't just make the first correction you can think of.
+Analyze why the bug occurred and ensure your fix is the best one.

+##<a id="bud">Optimize and Solve Technique 1: BUD</a>

+Look for __BUD__:

+* Bottlenecks
+* Unnecessary work
+* Duplicated work

+###<a id="bottlenecks">Bottlenecks</a>

+A __bottleneck__ is a part of your algorithm that slows down the overall runtime.
+This can occur
+when:

+* You have one-time work that slows down your algorithm
+* You have a chunk of work that's done repeatedly, like searching

+###<a id="unnecessarywork">Unnecessary Work</a>

+###<a id="duplicatedwork">Duplicated Work</a>

+##<a id="diy">Optimize and Solve Technique 2: DIY</a>

+Try to solve the problem manually with a real life example, like instead of "Create a sorting algorithm" using binary search, we think about how to locate a student's paper.

+##<a id="simplifygeneralize">Optimize and Solve Technique 3: Simplify and Generalize</a>

+We'll implemnet a multi-step approach:

+* First, simplify or tweak some constraint, such as the data type
+* Then solve this new simplified version of the problem

+##<a id="basecaseandbuild">Optimize and Solve Technique 4: Base Case and Build</a>

+We solve the problem first for a base case (e.g. `n=1`) and then try to build up from there.
+When we get to more complex cases (e.g. `n=3`, `n=4`), we try to build those using the prior solutions.
+Now that we understand the pattern, try to use say a recursive algorithm.

+##<a id="datastructurebrainstorm">Optimize and Solve Technique 5: Data Structure Brainstorm</a>

+Run through the list of data structures and try to apply each one.
+This might help if you're stuck on a problem and realize that if you used say a tree, it's a trivial problem.

+Use data structures generously!!!

+##<a id="bcr">Best Conceivable Runtime (BCR)</a>

+Consider the best conceivable runtime and what that solution might look like in Big O.

+##<a id="goodcode">Good Code</a>

+Try to write good code, meaning:

+* Correct - code operates correctly on all expected and unexpected inputs
+* Efficient - code operates efficiently as possible in terms of both time and space
+* Simple - code should be simple and be as quick to write as possible
+* Readable - a different developer should be able to read your code and understand what it does
+* Maintainable - code should be reasonably adaptable to changes during the life cyle of a product

 ##<a id="bigo">Big O</a>

 We use __Big O notation__ to give an estimated running time based on the